Amishmathur1/Escape_Room/README.md

 Now after the setup of QTCreator download this Repo and save it on your device.<br>
 Open all the files with qt creator which are included in the repo exluding the <br>README.md file.

-## Demo

-*Grab a simple block of code that makes use of your project/tool and paste it here.*

 ## Team

 * Amish Mathur (1st Year Student)